 Division B-Part 3 when respective NECB cove version (2011, 2015) is selected.

 Since there are different types of material assemblies for wall which would affect what value would be used to determine the automated value, cove.tool makes that assumption for the users based on Pacific Northwest National Laboratory (PNNL) building prototypes.
 Cove.tool will automatically populate the R-values based on location of the project assuming the steel framed walls for all commercial building types except small office (wood framed walls).

 For example, if your project (Hospital) is in Atlanta, GA (ASHRAE Climate Zone 3A) and the energy code selected is ASHRAE 90.1 2013, the automated wall R-value (steel-framed) can be seen highlighted in the image attached below:

-- Wall Emissivity: The emissivity is defined as the fraction of energy being emitted relative to that emitted by a thermally black surface (a black body).
+Wall Emissivity: The emissivity is defined as the fraction of energy being emitted relative to that emitted by a thermally black surface (a black body).
 Most objects have an emissivity between 0 and 1.
 The surface of a perfect black body has an emissivity of 1, objects with lower emissivities emit radiation at correspondingly lower rates.
 Cove.tool is referring ASHRAE Handbook – Fundamentals version 2009 for wall emissivity value.
-List of wall emissivity values can be found here.
+A list of sample wall emissivity values can be found here.

 Wall Area - N: Total wall area for the North side of the building.